audunklyve/http-client-wrapper/README.md

 # http-client-wrapper
 Optimized HTTP Client Wrapper.
-Project created as part of a technical assessment.
+Project created as part of a technical assessment